sigasi/sigasi_insights/manual/libraries.md

 contains the VHDL files of the `IEEE` and `STD` libraries.
 This folder is special in the sense that its contents is not stored in regular files on your hard drive.
-Instead, the files’ contents is shipped as part of the Sigasi installation.
+Instead, the files’ contents is shipped as part of the Sigasi Studio installation.
 Other than that, the `Common Libraries` folder behaves like any other folder.
 You can delete it, rename it, and apply a different library mapping.
 In most cases, however, the default configuration is just what you need.